 Graduates are prepared for excellent career opportunities.
-Chemical engineers are engaged in the development and production of a diverse range of products, including high-performance materials needed for aerospace, automotive, biomedical, electronic and environmental applications.
+Chemical engineers are engaged in the development and production of a diverse variety of products, including high-performance materials needed for aerospace, automotive, biomedical, electronic and environmental applications.
 They have traditionally played a key role in industries as varied as:

 - artificial fibers

 - biotechnology

 - ceramics

 - food

 - glass

 - petrochemicals

 - petroleum

 - plastics

 - primary metals

 - semiconductors

 - specialty chemicals

-Chemical engineering graduates are also in great demand in many newer fields, such as biomedical engineering, modern materials science (composites, superconductors) and the solution of environmental problems.
+Chemical engineering graduates are also in great demand in many newer fields, such as biomedical engineering and modern materials science (composites, superconductors), and those that center on solving environmental problems.